JulianC775/rasberry_pi_projects/instructions.md

-# ESP32 3-LED Cycle Project
+# Raspberry Pi 3-LED Cycle Project

 ## Project Overview

-Build a 3-LED cycling system using an ESP32 microcontroller where:
+Build a 3-LED cycling system using a Raspberry Pi where:

 - Red LED is on by default when powered
 - Button press cycles through: Red → Green → Blue → Red